 - Police assistance

 - Sick or injured animals

 Pet owners considering surrendering their pets should delay doing so, if possible.
-If this is not possible, please call your local animal care center for direction.
-DACC is not accepting healthy stray cats at this time.
+If this is not possible, please call your local Animal Care Center (DACC) for more information.

 Adoptions & Pet Redemptions

-DACC is aware that the temporary closing of County facilities will disrupt normal adoption and pet redemption services.
-We are committed to ensuring that lost pets are quickly reunited with their families and that homeless animals continue to have the opportunity for adoption.
-We are managing our animal population closely, and only animals that are irremediably suffering, dangerous, or unable to eat without assistance will be euthanized during this time.
+DACC is aware of the temporary COVID-19 restrictions that have disrupted normal adoption and pet redemption services.
+We are committed to ensuring that lost pets are reunited with their families and that homeless animals continue to have the opportunity for adoption.